tristanz/data-validate/README.md

 validate.len(5,20).isAlphanumeric()('a');  // false
 ```

-Includes all the validation functions in [validator](https://github.com/chriso/node-validator):
+Includes all the validation functions in [validator](https://github.com/chriso/node-validator),
+plus a few others:

 ```
-is()                            //Alias for regex() not()                           //Alias for notRegex() isEmail() isUrl()                         //Accepts http, https, ftp isIP()                          //Combines isIPv4 and isIPv6 isIPv4() isIPv6()
+is()                            //Alias for regex() not()                           //Alias for notRegex() isEmail() isUrl()                         //Accepts http, https, ftp isDomain(domain)                //Accepts http, https, ftp with domain isIP()                          //Combines isIPv4 and isIPv6 isIPv4() isIPv6()